 Black dog.
 Black eyed dog.
 Hell hound on my tail.

 Ego and ego.
 Upper and lower.
 Little and large.
 Consciousness as the precondition of knowledge and reasoning.
 Existential phenomenology.
-Cogito ego sum.
+Cogito ego something else.
 Somewhere along the way the two had become confused, and ego had acquired a new meaning.
 Now ego simply meant arsehole.

 On the beach he found a damaged golf ball among a crop of tatty stones.
-The weathered plastic coating had been partially gouged away, making visible the yellow core underneath.
-It resembled a perfectly-poached egg, the flaccid white revealing a spherical yolk; or the cross-sectional diagram of a planet from a child’s science book.
+The weathered plastic coating had been partially gouged away, revealing the yellow core underneath.
+It resembled a perfectly-poached egg, the flaccid white disclosing it’s oily yolk; or the cross-sectional diagram of a planet from a child’s science book.
 He held it and considered it for a while, then dropped the ball onto his foot and kicked it over the sand.

 Many years before he had played golf on a beach like this, the wide expanse of pale sand at Abersoch, in north Wales.
+Golf, that most maligned of sports, by those who play it and those who don’t.
 He would have been ten- or eleven-years-old, with his uncle and younger cousin.
 Technically they weren’t playing golf but merely hitting balls up and down the empty beach, watching the wind play with their shots.

 It was the same summer that he sat on a speedboat watching his uncle tinker with the outboard engine.
 It was particularly hot that day.
 The sky was almost entirely clear of cloud.
 He was wearing shorts and a t-shirt.
 His uncle was shirtless, his muscular torso bronzed by the sun.
 Neneh Cherry’s ‘Manchild’ was playing on the radio.
 Manchild / Will you ever win? / Manchild / Look at the state you’re in.